Nicolle offers a vibrant, engaging & dynamic Keynote experience, often funny, always IMPACTFUL.

 Ideal audience: Doctors, counselors, mothers, grandparents, co-parents, healthcare professionals, nurses, public health care educators, social workers, doulas, midwives & foster parents.

-Nicolle is in process of creating a new Keynote presentation to support awareness of PTSD in children and to advocate for treatment opportunities in BC.
+Nicolle is in process of creating a new Keynote presentation to support awareness of PTSD in children sharing her experience as a parent helping her child & family to recover from a serious motor vehicle incident.